levipereira/triton-server-yolo/perfomance/README.md

 # Model Performance Evaluation using TensorRT engine
 All models were sourced from the original repository and subsequently converted to ONNX format with dynamic batching and Efficient NMS plugin enabled.

-All models was converted (Re-parameterization), optimized for inference.
+Only models that were converted (re-parameterized) were used.

 # Evaluation Test on TensorRT
 Evaluation test was perfomed using this [client](https://github.com/levipereira/triton-client-yolo?tab=readme-ov-file#evaluating-coco-dataset-on-yolo-models)